 Congratulations to Kate Groobey (BFA2000) on being short-listed for the prestigious Daiwa Foundation Art Prize is a unique exhibition and creative development opportunity, which offers a British artist their first solo show at a gallery in Tokyo, Japan.

-The Ruskin is delighted to announce that the School's Associate Professor of Fine Art, Corin Sworn, has been shortlisted for the prestigious Margaret Tait Award, which was established 2010 to support experimental and innovative Scottish or Scotland-based artists working with film and moving image.
+The Ruskin's Associate Professor of Fine Art, Corin Sworn, has been shortlisted for the prestigious Margaret Tait Award, which supports innovative Scottish or Scotland-based artists working with film and moving image.